Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Ablation Experiments

 \subsection{Effectiveness of CKA for encoder pair selection}

 We train our projector configurations on various combinations of unimodal encoders using the COCO dataset and evaluate image/text retrieval accuracies on the Flickr30k test set, plotting these against CKA scores in Figure \ref{fig:cka_vs_ret}.
 The CKA, calculated on the COCO image-caption pairs, shows a strong correlation with retrieval accuracy, indicating that higher semantic similarity, as measured by CKA, predicts better alignment in image/text retrieval.
 Our findings suggest that CKA can effectively predict which encoder pairs will align well with projector training.
 The DINOv2-Large and CLIP-ViT-Large-text combination achieves the highest retrieval score, but certain unimodal pairs, like DINOv2-Large and All-Roberta-Large-v1 (CKA = 0.69), perform nearly as well.
-This indicates that these unimodal encoders are highly effective for vision-language alignment, leading us to choose the DINOv2-Large and All-Roberta-Large-v1 pair for larger-scale experiments.
+This indicates that these unimodal encoders are highly effective for vision-language alignment, leading us to choose the \textbf{DINOv2-Large} and \textbf{All-Roberta-Large-v1} pair for larger-scale experiments.
 Image Retrieval performance is illustrated in \ref{fig:cka_vs_retrieval_both}.

-\textbf{Unimodal Performance Does Not Reflect Alignment Quality:} We perform the same ablation as above using DINOv2 and 14 different text encoders from the Sentence Transformers library \cite{sentencetransformer}.
-In Fig. \ref{fig:cka_vs_perf}, we plot Flickr30k text retrieval accuracies against text encoder performance averaged over sentence embedding (STS) tasks (14 datasets) and semantic search (SS) tasks (6 datasets).
-The results show that text encoder performance does not predict alignment quality, suggesting that CKA, rather than unimodal performance, can be used to identify encoder pairs that easily align.
-Further ablations are discussed in \ref{sec:encoder_pair_ablations_suppl}.
+Additionally, our findings indicate that CKA serves as a more reliable and straightforward metric for assessing alignment quality compared to other encoder pair selection strategies, such as downstream task performances, which tend to vary significantly depending on the specific task chosen(See Sec \ref{sec:encoder_pair_ablations_suppl}).